RGLab/paper-opencyto/reports/NOTES.md

   using cell surface markers or with MHC multimers to detect an antigen specific response, making it an extremely flexible and versatile method.

+## HVTN 065 Data Set

+A paper on the HIV Vaccine Trials Network (HVTN) 065 data set was published by Goepfert et al. (2011).
+The goal here is to summarize the relevant information from the paper to incorporate into the OpenCyto paper.

+Some terminology in terms of previous efficacy clinical trials:

+> The next vaccine to complete an efficacy trial was MRKAD5, a trivalent adenovirus 5 (Ad5) vectored vaccine.
+This vaccine encoded Gag, Pol, and Nef and elicited HIVspecific CD8+ and CD4+ T cell responses in 75% and 41% of participants, respectively [2], but also failed to protect [3].
+The most recent efficacy trial (RV144) tested 4 vaccinations of the vCP1521 canary pox vector, which encoded Gag, protease, and Env, with AIDSVAX B/E added to the last 2 vaccinations for a protein boost [4].
+Although this combination vaccine did not induce measurable CD8+ T cells, it did induce antibody and CD4+ T cells and provided a 31% protection rate against infection.

+Brief description of the HVTN 065 Phase 1 clinical trial:

+> The National Institute of Allergy and Infectious Diseases HIV Vaccine Trials Network (HVTN) conducted a Phase 1 evaluation of the safety and immunogenicity of the pGA2/JS7 DNA and MVA/HIV62 vaccines in healthy, HIV-1 –seronegative adults.
+MVA62, given alone or with a JS7 DNA priming series, was safe and well tolerated, inducing T cell and antibody responses, which varied depending on the vaccine regimen, dose, and dosing schedule.

+Study Design:

+> HVTN protocol 065 was a randomized, double-blind, placebo-controlled trial conducted at 6 clinical sites in the United States (Figure 1B).
+Adults aged 18–49 years who were deemed healthy based on medical history, physical exam, laboratory tests, troponin levels, and electrocardiogram (EKG) were enrolled.

+Immune Response Assays:

+> HIV-specific T cell responses were measured using intracellular cytokine staining conducted at HVTN central laboratories [2, 14].
+Global potential T cell epitope [15] peptide pools representing HIV Env (3 pools), Gag (2 pools), and Pol (3 pools) were used at the final concentration of 1 lg for each peptide per milliliter.
+Cells were first stained with the Violet Live/Dead Fixable Dead Cell Stain [16] and then fixed, permeabilized, and stained with the following reagents: CD3-ECD, CD4-FITC, CD8-PerCP-Cy5.5, IFN-g-PE-Cy7, IL-2-PE, TNF-a-Alexa 700, and IL-4-APC.
+Positive responses were identified using the 1-sided Fisher exact test to support comparison of differences between background measurements and the numbers of CD4+ or CD8+ T cells producing IFN-g and/or IL-2 in response to peptide stimulation [14].
+The breadth and depth of T cell responses [17] were calculated by the number of peptide pools eliciting a positive reaction per vaccinee (8 maximum).

+Participant information:

+> The median age of participants was 24 years, and 58% were female.
+The majority were white (73%) or African American (16%).
+All 120 participants received their initial vaccine, and 104 (87%) received all prescribed doses.

+HIV-1-specific T Cell Responses:

+> HIV-1–specific T cell responses were readily detected in all groups; however, the response rates depended on the vaccine regimen (Figure 3).
+The DNA prime enhanced both CD4 and CD8 response rates, with 2 DNA primes (either 1/10th or full dose) being more effective than a single full-dose DNA prime.
+  Vaccine-induced CD4+ T cells were measured in 88% of individuals vaccinated with the 1/10th-dose and 77% of those vaccinated with the full-dose DDMM regimen.
+This compared to peak CD4+ response rates of 50% for DMM and 43% for MMM regimens (Figure 3A).
+Peak CD8+ T cell responses were 33% in the participants receiving 1/10th-dose and 42% in participants receiving the full-dose DDMM regimens compared to 22% and 17% in participants in the DMM and MMM regimens, respectively (Figure 3B).
+The magnitudes of responses were overlapping for all groups, with medians between .07 and .17% of total CD4+ T cells and between .06 and .65% of total CD8+ T cells (Figures 4 and 5A).

+> At 6 months following the final vaccination, CD4+ T cell response rates were 38% for DDMM (49% of their 2-week peak) compared with 8% for MMM (19% of their 2-week peak) ($P < .03$); and CD8+ T cell response rates were 38% for DDMM (90% of their peak) compared with 4% for MMM (24% of their peak) (Figure 4).
+For the DDMM and MMM regimens, the functionality of T cell responses, as measured by coproduction of IFN-g, IL-2, and TNF-a, were similar except for different patterns for single-cytokine-producing cells (Figures 4C and 4D).
+Among the single-cytokine-producing CD4+ cells, IL-2 predominated in the DDMM group and TNF-a, in the MMM group.
+Among single–cytokine-producing CD8+ T cells, IFN-g production was most frequent in the DDMM group, whereas no single cytokine dominated in the MMM group.
+For both regimens, approximately one-third of the responding cells produced 3, 2, or 1 cytokine (Figures 4E and 4F).

+> The breadth and depth [17] of T cell responses against 2 Gag, 3 Env, and 3 Pol peptide pools revealed responses primarily directed to Gag and Env (Figure 5A).

+> Responses for CD4+ and CD8+ T cells are for responses to Gag, Env, or Pol measured as IFN-g– or IL-2–producing cells scored using intracellular cytokine staining (ICS) following stimulation with potential T cell epitope peptide pools.

+> The kinetics of T cell responses differed for Gag and Env: following the final MVA dose, CD8+ T cell response rates for Gag increased 9-fold in the DDMM and 4-fold in the MMM group; whereas CD8+ responses for Env increased 2-fold for DDMM recipients and decreased by 3-fold for MMM recipients.
+The DNA prime biased the response toward CD4+ T cells.
+This bias was strongest after the first MVA boost, when it ranged from a 7-fold to a 14- fold excess of CD4+ responses over CD8+ responses in the DNA-primed groups compared to a 2.4-fold excess of CD4+ over CD8+ responses in the MMM group.

+HIV-1–specific Antibody Responses:

+> In contrast to T cell responses, HIV-1 –specific antibodies were induced more frequently and at higher levels by the full-dose than the 1/10th-dose DDMM regimen, and the highest frequencies and titers of Ab responses were induced by the MMM regimen (Figures 3C and 6).
+After the final vaccine administration, nearly all MMM recipients (96.6%) tested positive by the Abbott HIV-1/HIV-2 ELISA, whereas only 73% of the DDMM recipients had seroconverted by this test ($P < .03$).
+A trend toward an increased number of positive Western blot assays was also seen in the MMM (21.4%) versus the full-dose DDMM (4.3%) recipients.

+> Env-specific antibodies, as measured by binding to an immunodominant Ab for a gp120 monomer of the ADA vaccine Env (SP400 gp41 peptide), and neutralizing activity for HIV1MN, were all highest in the MMM group (Figure 6).
+  Participants receiving the full-dose DDMM regimen had the lowest Ab responses, and the DMM group had intermediate antibody responses.
+The higher titers of Ab present in the MMM group were associated with this group receiving 3 doses of MVA.
+Following 2 doses of MVA, Ab responses were overall similar in the DDMM and DMM groups compared with those in the MMM group after 2 doses of MVA (Figure 6).

+Vector-induced Immune Responses:

+> The CD4+ and CD8+ T cell responses specific to the MVA vector were assessed following the MVA62 boosts.
+Subsequent to the first MVA boost, both the response rates and magnitudes of vaccinia-specific CD4+ and CD8+ T cells were significantly lower in those receiving the DNA prime compared with those receiving only MVA62 ($P < .001$) (Figure 7).

+Discussion:

+> However, the DDMM regimen induced the highest frequency and most persistent CD4+ and CD8+ T cell responses.
+The DNA prime also increased the breadth and depth of the T cell responses and biased these responses toward CD4+ T cells.
+On the other hand, the MMM regimen induced the highest frequency and magnitude of antibody responses.
+The single DNA prime (DMM) induced intermediate T cell and Ab responses.
+The 1/10th-dose DDMM regimen decreased the height of Ab responses but had limited effect on T cell responses.

+> Thus T cell responses, below the level of detection by ex vivo analysis, were able to focus T cells to HIV antigens expressed by MVA62.
+Moreover, the absence of detectable DNA-elicited responses did not preclude the DNA prime curtailing anti-MVA T cell responses.
+Presumably this effect was due to the DNA prime establishing memory T cells recognizing HIV antigens that competed for antigen presentation during the boost with naive T cells recognizing MVA or HIV antigens.
+For all regimens, the number of MVA boosts was important for increasing both anti-Gag CD8+ T cell and anti-Env Ab responses.

 ## Relevant Papers and Points to Consider

 ### Excerpt from Introduction of flowCore's Vignette